CassandraMaldonado/azure_mlops_lendingclub/README.md

 3. **Precision–Recall curve**

-Precision remains above 0.85 across most recall levels.

-Meaning:
-When the model identifies someone as high-risk, it is usually correct.
+Precision remains above 0.85 across most recall levels, so when the model identifies someone as high-risk, it is usually correct.
 This is especially important in imbalanced datasets, where defaults are rare.

 4. Calibration Curve